Masters Degree Program in Civil Infrastructure Engineering

 CIE Program Courses

 Table 1 offers an example of the multiple course offerings at Virginia Tech in support of this program.
-Some of these courses originate in Northern Virginia and others in Blacksburg.
-Many of these courses are now offered through the Virginia Graduate Engineering Program.
-Others are offered point-to-point via the Virginia ATM Network (a high-speed link between various universities and sites across the state).
-Up to nine credit hours of courses can be taken at other universities as part of the M.S.
+Courses are offered at our Blacksburg, VA campus in-person.
+Up to 50% of the graded coursework hours may be taken at other universities as part of the M.S.
 CIE degree program.
 Consult with the CIE Program Faculty Coordinators to verify transfer options.
 Consult with your campus coordinator or with any of the CIE Program Faculty Coordinators to verify the most recent schedule.

 Requirements: 4 core courses, at least 2 primary courses, 2-4 elective courses